romainsacchi/carculator/docs/modeling.rst

     :alt: Calculation of the motive energy

-In parallel, the ``TtW efficiency`` is calculated as the product of the following inefficiency parameters:
+In parallel, the ``TtW efficiency`` is calculated as the product of the following efficiency parameters:

 * ``battery discharge efficiency``
 * ``fuel cell system efficiency``